serverless/multicloud/CONTRIBUTING.md

 Welcome, and thanks in advance for your help!
 Please follow these simple guidelines :+1:

-# How to contribute to Serverless
+# How to contribute to Serverless Multicloud Library

 ## When you propose a new feature or bug fix